Keeping your children safe: online & beyond

 For primary pupils, these online safety reading books that cover important issues in an engaging and non-threatening way that may help you have conversations and uncover issues.
 And they are great fun to read, too!

-Lots of parents worry about it, but we don't think you should worry about screentime - it's not how long they are online but what and when they are doing that counts (and the same goes for grown-ups, like in the Will Ferrell video above).
-You can use the control settings near the top of this page to regulate screen time in general and on specific apps, but beyond that we recommend you follow the Children's Commissioner's 'Digital 5 A Day' and help your children to aim for each of the targets in this pie chart ⤵
+Lots of parents worry about it, but rather than worry about how long your child is online, consider what they are doing and when they are doing it (and the same goes for grown-ups, like in the Will Ferrell video above).
+Not all time spent online is equal.
+A video call to a family member or learning a new skill is very different to hours of doom scrolling or passively consuming short-reel content.
+You can use the control settings near the top of this page to regulate screen time in general and on specific apps, but beyond that we recommend you follow the Children's Commissioner's 'Digital 5 A Day' and help your children to aim for each of the targets in this pie chart.⤵

 The UK Chief Medical Officers agree - check out their version of what counts.